emqx/mria/doc/rlog.md

 ## Enabling RLOG

 RLOG feature is disabled by default.
-It can be enabled by setting `ekka.db_backend` application environment variable to `rlog`.
+It can be enabled by setting `mria.db_backend` application environment variable to `rlog`.

 ## Node roles

 When RLOG is enabled, each node assumes one of the two roles: `core` or `replicant`.
-The role is determined by `ekka.node_role` application environment variable.
+The role is determined by `mria.node_role` application environment variable.
 The default value is `core`.
 Core nodes behave much like regular mnesia nodes: they are connected in a full mesh, and each node can initiate write transactions, hold locks, etc.

 Replicant nodes, on the other hand, don't participate in the mnesia transactions.
-They connect to one of the core nodes and passively replicate the transactions from it using an internal Ekka protocol.
+They connect to one of the core nodes and passively replicate the transactions from it using an internal Mria protocol.
 From the point of mnesia they simply don't exist: they don't appear in the `table_copies` list, they don't hold any locks and don't participate in the two-phase commit protocol.

 This means replicant nodes aren't allowed to perform any write operations on their own.
 They instead perform an RPC call to a core node, that performs the write operation (such as transaction or `dirty_write`) for them.
-This is decided internally by `ekka_mnesia:transaction` function.
+This is decided internally by `mria_mnesia:transaction` function.
 Conversely, dirty reads and read-only transactions run locally on the replicant.
 The semantics of the read operations are the following: they operate on a consistent, but potentially outdated snapshot of the data.